 The Fifth Republic gives the French President extensive executive powers in France.
 The Chief of the state is popularly elected to a five-year term and holds the highest office in the country.
-To date in 2015, François Hollande is the 7th president of the Fifth Republic in office.
+To date in 2017, Emmanuel Macron is the 8th president of the Fifth Republic in office.
 Here are our top 10 curious facts about the function of a French President…

 The palace was completed in 1722.
 It was then known as Hôtel d’Évreux.
 King Louis XV bought the estate to host his mistress, the Marquise de Pompadour.
 During the Napoleonic Era, the Emperor used it as a private residence.
 The palace has been the official residence of the President of the French Republic since 1848.

 Apart from the Élysée Palace, the French President enjoys a wide range of holiday residences to choose from for his next holidays: